NotAnyMike/Sentiment_Analysis/readme.md

 # Feature Ingineering

-This can be improved by the use of feature learning, but I could take more time
+This can be improved by the use of feature learning, but I could take more time.
+It would be good to have a look at [this](https://www.springerprofessional.de/en/a-performance-comparison-of-feature-extraction-methods-for-senti/12174434)